How Much Does a Private Nurse For Elderly Care Really Cost?

 To help with the cost of hiring a live-in caregiver, MOH offers the Home Caregiving Grant (HCG), which provides a monthly cash payout of up to $200 to defray the monthly cost of home caregiving.
 You can apply for grant on the AIC website’s HCG application page.

 Ready to Learn More About How You Can Protect Your Parents?

 An unfortunate part of ageing is that as we get older, our bodies become more susceptible to injury due to simple accidents — like tripping over something or losing your balance.
 In addition, recovery periods will also take longer.
 This is the reality that your parents will face as they get older.
-That’s why it’s important to protect your parents with an elderly-focused personal accident plan like Income’s MerdekaCare Insurance.
-This policy is available from now till 31 December 2020 and is exclusively for Merdeka and Pioneer Generation, and includes benefits for home care, mobility aids, physiotherapy and home modification among other benefits.
-In addition, if you insure your parents before 30 June 2020, you can also receive an Ogawa Primo Touch Massager worth $69.
+That’s why it’s important to protect your parents with an elderly-focused personal accident plan like Income’s SilverCare.
+This policy aims to provide your parent’s silver years and includes benefits for home care, mobility aids, physiotherapy and home modification among other benefits.

-To learn more about how Income’s MerdekaCare insurance can help protect your ageing parents against unforeseen accidents, speak to an advisor today.
+To learn more about how Income’s SilverCare can help protect your ageing parents against unforeseen accidents, speak to an advisor today.